-Click on the Castle name below (or in the list below the map) to see a picture and some text about the Castle.
+Click on the Castle name below (NOTE some browsers don't like imagemaps, so you can also click the castle name below the map) to see a picture and some text about the Castle.

 The old county of Westmorland has been swallowed whole by huge Cumbria.
 But it is a region very much of its own.
 Remote, wild and mountainous but at the same time very beautiful.
 This county is one of the least built up and least known of all of them - and yet millions pass through here heading for the "heart" of the Lake District, just outside the county boundary in Cumberland.